 Central Patagonia is one of the few remaining wild regions on Earth.
-Journey to this frontier to explore these breathtaking mountain regions, immerse yourself in mountain culture, and engage with grassroots efforts that improve environmental and social sustainability.
+Journey to this frontier for an amazing gap year in Patagonia to explore breathtaking mountain regions, immerse yourself in Patagonia culture, and engage with grassroots efforts that improve environmental and social sustainability.

 - Explore the distinct culture of Patagonia, learning Spanish while working and traveling through local communities.